 Assuming you have already got to Ha Giang, you take the 4C also known as ‘Happiness Rd‘ up to Quan Ba.
-It is an easy route that is tarmac and the only real difficulty is the occasional set of road works.
+It’s an easy route, mostly tarmac, and the only real difficulty is the occasional set of road works.
 Take it easy on the corners: use your horn and stay on your side of the road and all should be fine.
 It can be a squeeze at times if you are in a car, but you’re not 🙂

 Taking this route will allow you to stop at Bac Sum Pass, then on to Heaven’s Gate to take a few photos and then on to the lookout point to see Fairy Mountain.

-This is a great drive but you should make sure everyone in your group has experience driving and that the weather is not been too bad for the few days before you take it.
+This is a great drive but you should make sure everyone in your group has experience driving and that the weather’s not been too bad for the few days before you take it.

 Where to stay?

 There are many places to stay in Quan Ba town and most of them are small guesthouses that have basic rooms and some which can offer food.
 A better option is to stay in one of the Dao Guesthouses in Nam Dam.
 These are family-run homestays and have everything you need: hot water, fire, toilets, bathing facilities (shared), fans, warm beds, great food, beer and ruou (rice wine).
 You can find good info on a couple of them here.
 With homestays, it’s always a good idea to call ahead and make sure they’ve space for you.

 When to go?

 Most people will tell you that the season in Ha Giang is September to November but, in reality, it doesn’t really matter when you visit.
 It is true that the skies are clearest at this time of year and there is the Buckwheat Flower season which makes many fields look gorgeous.
 However, it is possible to visit at other times of the year.
 Take a look at average temperatures here.
-You should look carefully at the weather between January and March this is when it could be coldest and also in July and August as this is when it could be wettest.
-This year, 2016, has been particularly warm and dry so visiting in December was no problem at all, although, the haze makes it difficult to get good photos.
+You should look carefully at the weather between January and March because this is when it’s coldest, and also in July and August when it’s wettest.